eShopWorld/codingstandards/README.md

 It is a coding standard definition file supported by many IDEs including VS. Please see https://editorconfig.org/#overview

+**How to Install**

+Place the .editorconfig at the root of the drive where your source code resides.

+Eg:
+If you are using a C:\ for your source, place the .editorconfig file at C:\.editorconfig

 **How to deploy .editorconfig globally**

-The editor config deployment is hierarchical. the folder path is checked from bottom to top until a root definition is found.
-So here we can support top level definition (when placed at the root of the project hosting drive(s) e.g. C:\) and if any team wishes to override - they can maintain their own copy at the root of the project and mark it as root level definiton (root = true)
+The editor config deployment is hierarchical, such that the folder path of your source is checked from bottom to top until a definition (.editorconfig) is found.
+Here, we can support top level definition where the .editorconfig is placed at the root of the drive.
+If any team wishes to override the definition - they can maintain their own copy at the root of the project and mark it as root level definiton (root = true).

-In principle, we have the option of deploying this top level global editor config via domain policy.
-At the moment, it requires manual deployment by the developer.
-This policy would take care of subsequent updates of the policy.
+In principle, we have the option of deploying this top level global .editorconfig via Active Directory Group Policy (AD) with the ESW Domain.
+At the moment, .editorconfig requires manual deployment by the developer just once for initial install.
+Using AD would take care of updates there after of any editorconfig updates.

 **Content Nuget packages - is that an option?**